raycmorgan/sqlbox/README.md

 }
 ```

 You can specify zero, one, or more hooks in the `hooks` object.
 The values should be either a single function or an array of functions to call one at a time when a hook is triggered.
-The hook functions must be in the form: `function (obj, callback)` where obj is the obj being saved.
+The hook functions must be in the form: `function (obj, callback)` where obj is the object triggering the hook.
 The second argument `callback` is a function that must be invoked and takes one optional argument `err` you can pass in if something went wrong.

 #### Save hooks

-When saving an object, the following hooks will be called in this order: `beforeSave, afterUpdate (or) afterCreate, afterSave`.
+When saving an object, the following hooks will be called in this order: `beforeSave`, `afterUpdate` (or) `afterCreate`, `afterSave`.

 All hooks and the actual save are by default contained in a SQL transaction.
 This allows you to do things like save related models in safety knowing that if anything goes wrong the database will be in a consitent state.
-Sometimes you don't want this behavior (reaching out to a lot of external services or something), to disable the tansaction pass the option: transaction. (this actually doesn't work yet, soon)
+Sometimes you don't want this behavior (reaching out to a lot of external services or something), to disable the tansaction pass the option `transaction: false`. (this actually doesn't work yet, soon)

 ## Database interaction